 Soon after, restaurant sales were up 25 percent and profits were up 40 percent.
 The franchisees were so pleased, they began reinvesting in the brand by remodeling and building new units around the world.

 Both Hainer and Bachelder had unique challenges to overcome on large and very public scales, yet both were able to capitalize on the afterglow of transparency.
 Each leader’s moment of truth cleared a path for recovery.
 Whether your professional challenges are large or small, consider the benefits of embracing an honest discussion with those around you.
-A fresh look at the facts can accelerate much-needed breakthroughs.Tags: Adidas, Cheryl Bachelder, Herbert Hainer, leadership, Popeyes
+A fresh look at the facts can accelerate much-needed breakthroughs.Tags: Adidas, CEO, Cheryl Bachelder, Herbert Hainer, leadership, Popeyes